 Bossa Nova Belly Dance is a collaboration with dancer Jennifer "Jensuya" Carpenter-Peak and filmmaker Robert Peak.
 Being fans of one another's work, we decided to create a video with Jennifer dancing to my music in West Virginia landscapes.
 She picked Twilight Sail, one of my bossa novas, for the project.
 While it is highly unusual for bossa nova and belly dance to be combined, Jennifer made it work.
-The recording is by David Arivett.
+Recorded by David Arivett.

 The videos for my mid-size ensemble scores were created with David Arivett.
 He made studio demo recordings from my written scores.
 Then, I synced the timing for each score page in the video to the recording.
 For this piece, David took an older recording by a small group (Jason Shapiro, soprano saxophone; E. Shawn Qaissaunee, guitar; Brian Howell, bass; and Skip Rohrich, drums) and added the horn parts in my score.
 This was tricky given how the quartet used a lead sheet for their recording and the score, written several years later, was a revision.
 Because of that, there are differences between the score and the recording.
 The video syncs them as closely as possible.